Monday, February 20, 2012

 1. Does the above breakdown of unemployment by educational category surprise you?
 What message, if any, do you take away from these statistics?

-2. Is the LIFE acronoym pursuit valid, in your opinion, as an early focus to help avoid unemployment?
-Do you think the LIFE major is a necessary, intentional focus/practice along with your college major or do you think the development of these LIFE skills will just progress naturally?
+2. Is the LIFE acronym pursuit valid, in your opinion, as an early focus to help avoid unemployment in your future?
+Do you think the LIFE major is a necessary, intentional focus/practice along with your college major or do you think the development of these LIFE skills will simply progress naturally?

 3. Which area of the LIFE acronym are you strongest at?
 Weakest?